Community Standards and Student Conduct Q & A

 HOW DO YOU REPORT A VIOLATION?

 Complaints against a student or groups of students may be made by anyone who thinks the Code has been violated.
-A complaint must be made in writing to the Office of Student Conduct within a reasonable amount of time.
+A complaint must be made in writing to the Office of Student Accountability, Standards and Education within a reasonable amount of time.
 Code violations that are also against the law should be reported to Campus Police.

 WHAT IS THE STUDENT CONDUCT PROCESS?

-When a complaint is made in writing or a campus police report is received by the Office of Student Conduct, there is an initial investigation.
+When a complaint is made in writing or a campus police report is received by the Office of Student Accountability, Standards and Education, there is an initial investigation.
 Informal conferences may be scheduled with the complainant (the person who files the complaint or is the victim), witnesses or other persons who may be directly involved.
-If the director of the Office of Student Conduct determines there was a violation of the Code, the accused student will be notified of the complaint.
+If the director of the Office of Student Accountability, Standards and Education determines there was a violation of the Code, the accused student will be notified of the complaint.
 Depending on the nature of the alleged violation, there will be a Student Conduct Conference or a Student Conduct Hearing.

 IS THIS A COURT OF LAW?